Annotation Dialog

 Annotation Types

-The editor provides three annotation tools:
+The editor has two annotation tools:

 - Modes: